drea-wichman/cybersecurity-journey/personal-opsec-setup.md

 - **Replying to emails:** SimpleLogin utilizes "reverse alias" meaning I can reply to emails and it shows the alias as the sender instead of my real email.

 ## Password Management
-Every account has a unique, randomly generated password (20+ charaters).
+Every account has a unique, randomly generated password (20+ characters).
 I don't know any of my passwords except my master password.

 **Tool:** Proton Pass (zero-knowledge encryption)

-**Why zero-knowledge matters:**
+**Why it matters:**
-- Even if Proton's servers got hacked, attackers would only get encrypted data which is useless without my master password.
+- Zero-knowledge protects "resting" emails/data upon arrival/creation, makes stolen data useless without master password
+- End-to-end encryption protects emails/data in transit
-- Proton itself cannot even see my passwords.
+- Proton itself cannot even see my data

 ## Multi-Factor Authentication

 I use 2FA on every account that supports it.

 **My hierarchy:**
-1. Hardware security keys (YubiKey) - for critical stuff like email and password manager
+1. Hardware security keys (Nitrokey) - for critical stuff like email and password manager
 2. TOTP authenticator apps - for most accounts
 3. SMS - only when there's no other choice